Welcome, Guest. Please login or register.

 This has been a loooong project.
 Much too long for all concerned, but I think it is ready to go home.

 Thanks Schen for the tutorial on using the selection and the healing brush.
 It turned days of work into hours. (http://www.oprworkshop.org/forum/index.php/topic,1104.0.html check out towards the bottom of page 1).
 I had tried to create a mask to replace the background but never liked the results I got.
 I had been working around the head of the older boy who is standing when I read your tutorial.
 It was a slow go using the Patch tool.
 Once I read your tip I thought this has promise.
 So the next time I worked on the image I loaded the selection for the unused mask.
 I had to inverse it to make it work.
 Otherwise the mask worked great for the selection.
 With a little trial and error I was off and running.
 The only addition I would add to your tutorial is that it may be necessary to use the Fade Healing Brush (found under Edit) to get the healing brush area to match the image.
 (If you have not used this before you must perform the Fade Healing Brush immediately after the Healing brush step and before proceeding further.
 Otherwise you loose the chance to match the healing to the image.
-You could go back in History to try to recover if you goof.)
-Thumbs up
+You could go back in History to try to recover if you goof.) :up:

 Here is the original image: